 - Atrea, the world in Aion was hollow with the Tower of Eternity through the center as the manifestation of the god Aion who provided the inside of the world with heat and light.
 However, after the Cataclysm, the center of the tower and a good deal of the planet's equator were destroyed leaving an apple-core shaped world held together only by magic.
 Although the planet orbits a nearby star, only one half of the planet gets any light from the star.

 - The world of Dwarf Fortress may or may not be spherical, but it's hollow alright, as your dwarves may discover the hard way.
-Specifically, it has a sort of "swiss cheese" layering of an unminable rock called slade which is covered in semi-molten rock and adamantine, depending on where.
+Specifically, it has a sort of "Swiss cheese" layering of an unmineable rock called slade which is covered in semi-molten rock and adamantine, depending on where.

-- Septerra Core takes place, as the name suggests, on seven massive continents or "Shells" whose orbit and level are controlled by a central core with mythical wish granting powers.
+- Septerra Core takes place on seven massive continents or "Shells" whose orbit and level are controlled by a central core with mythical wish granting powers.

-- In Homestuck The Battlefield has a very thick crust with a hollow center housing THE TUMOR (Before being removed) in its center.
+- In Homestuck, the Battlefield has a very thick crust with a hollow center housing THE TUMOR (before it was removed) in its center.

 - Reptilis Rex is based on the premise that Hollow Earth is real and that the Lizard Folk living in the center are forced to leave and integrate into human society with limited success.

-- Axe Cop features a civilization of people living within the Moon rather than on top.
+- Axe Cop features a civilization of people living within the Moon rather than on its surface.
 The Moon Ninjas come from here.

-- In AH Dot Com The Series, a Hollow Earth appears that combines Shout Outs and homages to just about every Hollow Earth in fiction.
+- In AH.com: The Series, a Hollow Earth appears that combines Shout Outs and homages to just about every Hollow Earth in fiction.
 It first appears in "Dinos and Nazis and Deroes, Oh My!" and, in a Tear Jerker, is destroyed in "Harbingers".